Mikhail Shaidorov: 2023–24 season: First senior Grand Prix medal

 Shaidorov placed sixth at the 2024 Four Continents Championships in Shanghai, China.
-He deemed his performances "somewhat acceptable," admitting he was "seldom satisfied with my performances."
+He deemed his performances "somewhat acceptable", admitting he was "seldom satisfied with [his] performances."
 He later won gold at the 2024 Challenge Cup at the end of February.
 Shaidorov concluded the season at the 2024 World Championships, where he came fourteenth.

-2024–25 season: History-making jump combinations, Grand Prix Final, Four Continents title, World silver medal
+2024–25 season: History-making jump combinations, World silver medal, Four Continents title, and Grand Prix Final

-Shaidorov began the season by winning the 2024 Denis Ten Memorial Challenge.

-Competing on the 2024–25 Grand Prix circuit, Shaidorov finished fourth at the 2024 Grand Prix de France.
-At the event, he became the first skater in history to land a triple Axel-quadruple toe loop jump combination.
-“I am so happy I have landed the triple Axel-quad toe combo!” said Shaidorov.
-“It is an amazing feeling to have made this history."
+Shaidorov began the season by winning the 2024 CS Denis Ten Memorial Challenge.
+Going on to compete on the 2024–25 Grand Prix circuit, Shaidorov finished fourth at the 2024 Grand Prix de France.
+At the event, he became the first skater in history to land a triple Axel-quadruple toe jump combination.
+"I am so happy I have landed the triple Axel-quad toe combo!" said Shaidorov following the event.
+"It is an amazing feeling to have made this history."

-Prior to 2025 World Championships, USA's Ilia Malinin gave a nod to Shaidorov in an interview: